top of page

 The Rowing Coxwain (coxie)

 The non-rower who controls the boat direction.
 May be either in the stern or the bow depending on the boat.
 A coxswain can be male or female regardless of boat class.
-In high school rowing, eight (8) and four (4) person boats always have a coxswain while pairs (2) often do not.
+In sweep rowing, eight (8+) person boats always have a coxswain, fours (4+) often do and pairs (2-) often do not.
+The plus on the boat description indicates the boat has a coxen.

 The two primary requirements for a coxswain are: